 - Federal, state or local government workers or contractors who are required to enter to Queensland to work.

-Visitors who have not been in a declared hotspot can also enter Queensland (see below).
+Visitors who have not been in a declared hotspot can also enter Queensland (see further below).

 Employees travelling for work

-- Any person from New South Wales (excluding declared hotspots), Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory may enter Queensland, subject to completing and signing a border declaration.
+- Visitors from WA, SA, Tasmania, ACT and the Northern Territory may enter Queensland, subject to completing and signing a border declaration.

-Mandatory quarantine in a hotel at their own expense for a minimum of 14 days applies to:
+Mandatory hotel quarantine (at their own expense) for a minimum of 14 days applies to:

 - Any Queenslanders returning home that have been in a declared hotspot within the last 14 days